CIT2318/htaccess-file/README.md

 One of the things we can specify in a *.htaccess* file is to replace the URL the user has entered with a different URL.
 Try the following:

-Create two HTML page, *red.php* and *green.php*.
-In *red.php* simply enter the word 'red' in *green.php* simply enter the word 'green'.
-Save them in the same folder on the web server.
+Download this repository and put it on a server.
+Make sure you can view *red.php*, *green.php* and *blue.php*.

-Create a new file in the same directory, name it *.htaccess* (you must name it correctly).
+Create a new file in the **root** of this folder (not in the pages folder), name it *.htaccess* (you must name it correctly).
 Add the following

 ```
 RewriteEngine on
-RewriteRule red.php green.php
+RewriteRule pages/red.php pages/green.php
 ```

-In browser navigate to *red.php*.
-If it works, *green.php* should be displayed.
-The first line simple states that we want to re-write the URL, the second line specifies that all requests for *red.php* should be redirected to *green.php*.
+In browser navigate to *pages/red.php*.
+If it works, *pages/green.php* should be displayed.
+The first line simple states that we want to re-write the URL, the second line specifies that all requests for *pages/red.php* should be redirected to *pages/green.php*.

 > Note, we are configuring the server, this isn't PHP.

-Create a new PHP page, name it *index.php*.
+This is fairly pointless.
+Usually we would create a single PHP page (a front controller) that all requests will go to.
+Create a new PHP page in the same folder as your .htaccess file, name it *index.php*.
 Add a simple echo statement to test it works.
-Save it in the same folder as your *.htaccess* file.

 Modify the *.htaccess* file.
 Add the following rewrite rule:
 ```